jakearchibald/jakearchibald.com/static-build/posts/2021/08/great-alt-text/index.md

   </div>
 </figure>

 It isn't just a head-shot of me.
 I'm doing a thing.
 I'm peering from behind a plant and pulling a bit of a silly face.
 There's humour expressed in the image.
-I'm not saying the it's going to win any comedy awards, but the image expresses a particular tone, and that matters.
+I'm not saying that it's going to win any comedy awards, but the image expresses a particular tone, and that matters.
 So, it should go in the alt:

 ```html
 <img